GitGuild/TeleMinx/finances.md

 ## ICO

-Operational funding for TeleMinx will come from a one month Initial Coin Offering (ICO).
+Operational funding for TeleMinx will come from a 60 day Initial Coin Offering (ICO).
 During this period, people will be able to commit funds into escrow.
 If the target of 20,000,000 CCUSD is raised by the end of the ICO, then the contract will execute and the funds will be released to the Administrator to begin operations.
 If the target is not reached, the funds will be released from escrow back into the possession of the original owners.

 20,000,000 XTM will be issued and placed as ask limit orders on the CCUSD/XTM GuildExchange for a target total raise of 20,000,000 CCUSD.
 The XTM ask limit orders will be placed in 5 tranches of 4,000,000 XTM each on the CCUSD/XTM orderbook at the following price points: